-The underlying purpose for this year's course is to train you to be better terrorism researchers and scientific thinkers.
-If you joined this class thinking it would be a place to sit around and condemn terrorist actions, you are in the wrong place.
-We are here to understand why they do it and how to keep them from doing it.
+With that stated, the underlying purpose for this term's course is to train you to be better terrorism researchers and thinkers.
+If you joined this class under the impression that it would be a place to sit around and condemn terrorist actions, you are in the wrong place.
+We are here to understand why they have done it and how to keep them from doing it in the future.
 I am assuming that we do want to keep it from happening.
 There is a very compelling moral argument that concludes terrorist activities are not immoral and do serve the common good.
-If you would like to have that discussion, I'll be happy to have it with you outside of class.
+I may raise that argument as an intriguing counterpoint later in the term.

 The field of terrorism research has grown substantially since the early 1980s, when Martha Crenshaw was forced to publish in a general-purpose journal.
 Today, two scholarly journals focus almost exclusively on the subject-Terrorism and Political Violence and Studies in Conflict and Terrorism.
 Both are published by Taylor and Francis.
 The annual cost is \$643.00 for the former; \$1171.00 for the latter.
+Needless to say, UMUC does not subscribe to either journal.
+As such, we will have to make due with available resources.

-Course Text
+Course Texts

-The required book for this course is the Hoffman book:
+The required books for this course are